Last Updated: March 26, 2026

 Yes – Lyretail anthias are one of the best fish to have in a reef tank setting.
 These fish are close to being completely reef-safe and won’t bother munching on any sessile invertebrates within the tank display.

 Lyretails are only concerned with food that is free-floating in the water column and won’t pick at the rocks like other foragers.
-These fish can be safely kept with soft corals, large polyp stony (LPS) corals, and small polyp stony (SPS) corals without any worry.
+These fish is safely kept with soft corals, large polyp stony (LPS) corals, and small polyp stony (SPS) corals without any worry.

 Tankmates

 Not only are lyretail anthias reef-safe, but they’re also a great community fish all around.
-As mentioned before, space and dietary strains can cause individual fish to become more aggressive, but they can usually be kept with an assortment of fish.
+As mentioned before, space and dietary strains can cause individual fish to become more aggressive, but they is kept with an assortment of fish.

 Lyretail anthias are best kept with other reef species.
 This includes damselfish, tangs, wrasses, and some angelfish.